 The Approaches to Teaching and Learning in the Diploma Programme at ISB are aligned with the requirements of the International Baccalaureate.
 These are deliberate strategies, skills, and attitudes that drive teaching and learning.
 They provide opportunities to both students and staff to develop the IB Learner Profile attributes and an appreciation of other cultures.
 The delivery of the programme is based on inquiry, focused on conceptual understanding, and developed in local and global contexts.
 It fosters collaboration between disciplines, it is informed by assessment, and considers the needs of all learners.
 Teachers, as well as students, are considered life-long learners who use self-reflection tools to evaluate their performance and accelerate their personal and professional growth.

-IB students graduating with the IB diploma are able to study at universities all around the world, often with advanced credit.
+IB students graduating with the IB Diploma are able to study at universities all around the world, often with advanced credit.
 Students report that their involvement with the IB has given them the tools needed to succeed at college.
 In particular, students comment on their sense of preparedness, self-confidence, research skills, and ability to manage their time.
-Even more important, they have developed a sense of the world around them and their responsibility to it.
-Diploma Programme students study six subjects (three at standard level and three at higher level) over two years and complete three additional requirements: the theory of knowledge (TOK), the extended essay and at least 150 hours of CAS—creativity, activity and service tasks outside of the classroom.
-In addition to these requirements, students must earn a minimum of 24 points out of a possible 45 points on the final assessments which are externally marked and moderated by the IB, in order to receive an IB diploma.
+Even more importantly, they have developed a sense of the world around them and their responsibility to it.
+Diploma Programme students study six subjects (three at Standard Level and three at Higher Level) over two years and complete three additional requirements: the Theory of Knowledge (TOK), the Extended Essay, and CAS—Creativity, Activity, and Service tasks outside of the classroom.
+In addition to these requirements, students must earn a minimum of 24 points out of a possible 45 points on the final assessments, externally marked and moderated by the IB, in order to receive an IB Diploma.